Michael Morris, Baron Naseby: Controversies

+Sri Lanka War Crimes

 In 2014, the Daily Telegraph's chief political commentator Peter Oborne described Lord Naseby as an apologist for the Sri Lankan government, who had given misleading and inaccurate statements about war crimes in Sri Lanka.
 He was described as giving "comfort to the perpetrators of state sponsored terror" and receiving hospitality from the Sri Lankan government.

 Human rights groups accuse Lord Naseby of purposely downplaying the death toll figures gathered by the United Nations panel in 2011 which found that as many as 40,000 Tamil civilians may have been killed in the final months of the civil war in 2009.

+Relationship with the Tobacco Industry

+Since being elevated in 1997 to the House of Lords, Naseby has opposed UK tobacco regulations often; he has accepted hospitality regularly from the Tobacco Industry, including Japan Tobacco, and from the Tobacco Manufacturers’ Association (TMA), the trade association for UK tobacco firms.

+On 21 April 2026, Naseby said in the House of Lords that the Tobacco and Vapes Bill "does upset a great many people in that industry", including tobacco and vape retailers; adding: "What we really need is a proper understanding of how we educate people not to take up smoking."